Balkh: History

+The defence tower of Bala Hissar, the massive earthen citadel at the heart of Balkh (ancient Bactria), Afghanistan.
+2025.

 Balkh was earlier considered to be the first city to which the ancient Iranic peoples moved from north of the Amu Darya (also known as the Oxus in Greek), between 2000 and 1500 BC.
-However it was only recently that archaeological remains before 500 BC were found by French archaeologists led by Johanna Lhullier and Julio Bendezu-Sarmiento in the section called Bala Hissar, which is the citadel of the site.
+However, it was only recently that archaeological remains before 500 BC were found by French archaeologists led by Johanna Lhullier and Julio Bendezu-Sarmiento in the section called Bala Hissar, which is the citadel of the site.
 They dated this first settlement to the Early Iron Age (Yaz I period, c.
 1500-1000 BC) continuing until pre-Achaemenid times (Yaz II period, c.
 1000–540 BC).
-Bala Hissar is located at the north of the site and is oval in shape, having an area of around 1,500 by 1,000 m2 (c.
-150 hectares) and to the south is the lower town.
+Bala Hissar is located at the north of the site and is oval in shape, having an area of around 1,500 by 1,000 m (c.
+120 hectares) and to the south is the lower town.
 Another mound of the site, known as Tepe Zargaran, and the Northern Fortification Wall of Balkh, were occupied at a large extension in Achaemenid times (Yaz III period, c.
 540-330 BC).

-Since the Iranic people built one of their first kingdoms in Balkh, some scholars believe that it was from this area that different waves of Iranic tribes spread to north-east Iran and Seistan region.
+Since the Iranic people built one of their first kingdoms in Balkh, some scholars believe that it was from this area that different waves of Iranic tribes spread to north-east Iran and the Seistan region.
 The changing climate has led to desertification since antiquity, when the region was very fertile.
-Its foundation is mythically ascribed to Keyumars, the first king of the world in Persian legend; and it is at least certain that, at a very early date, it was the rival of Ecbatana, Nineveh and Babylon.
+Its foundation is mythically ascribed to Keyumars, the first king of the world in Persian legend; and it is at least certain that, at a very early date, it was the rival of Ecbatana, Nineveh, and Babylon.

 Silver coin of the Greco-Bactrian king Euthydemus I, one of the rulers of ancient Balkh, 3rd-2nd century BC.

 The city was traditionally a center of Zoroastrianism.
 For a long time the city and country was the central seat of the dualistic Zoroastrian religion, the founder of which, Zoroaster, died within the walls according to the Persian poet Firdowsi.
 Armenian sources state that the Arsacid dynasty of the Parthian Empire established its capital in Balkh.
 There is a long-standing tradition that an ancient shrine of Anahita was to be found here, a temple so rich it invited plunder.

-Alexander the Great married Roxana of Bactria after killing the king of Balkh in the 4th century BC, and brought the Greek culture and religion to the region.
+Alexander the Great married Roxana of Bactria after killing the king of Balkh in the 4th century BC, and introduced Greek culture and religion to the region.
 The city was one of the capitals of the Greco-Bactrian Kingdom and was besieged for three years by the Seleucid Empire under king Antiochus III the Great.
-After the demise of the Greco-Bactrian kingdom, it was ruled by Indo-Scythians, Parthians, Indo-Parthians, Kushan Empire, Indo-Sassanids, Kidarites, Hephthalite Empire and Sassanid Persians before the arrival of the Arabs.
+After the demise of the Greco-Bactrian kingdom, it was ruled by Indo-Scythians, Parthians, Indo-Parthians, the Kushan Empire, Indo-Sassanids, Kidarites, the Hephthalite Empire, and Sassanid Persians before the arrival of the Arabs.